 Mornings at Webersburg

 The messenger greets me as warmly while handing me paper bags containing crisp grapes, a Darling yoghurt, bran flakes, cheese, a freshly baked croissant and the announcement that a warm breakfast awaits down the hill in the restaurant.
+COVID friendly, farm fresh and delicious.

 Brunch is Served